johnathansun/johnathansun.github.io/contact.md

 permalink: /contact/
 ---

 Reach out to me!
-I love to talk about everything from academic subjects to movies, books, and chess{% sidenote side3 I play and study a bit, but I am far from proficient. %}.
+I love to talk about everything from academic subjects to movies, books, and chess.{% sidenote side3 I play and study a bit, but am far from proficient. %}

 Email me at [me@jsun.one](mailto:me@jsun.one).